Weak and strong no-arbitrage conditions for continuous financial markets: No Free Lunch with Vanishing Risk

-The notion of approximate arbitrage has been first introduced in \cite{LS} in the context of a complete It\^o-process model and turns out to be equivalent to the notion of free lunch with vanishing risk introduced in Definition \ref{arb}-\emph{(v)}, as shown in the next lemma, whose proof combines several techniques already employed in \cite{LS} and \cite{DS94}.
+The notion of approximate arbitrage has been first introduced in \cite{LS} in the context of a complete It\^o-process model and turns out to be equivalent to the notion of free lunch with vanishing risk introduced in Definition \ref{arb}-\emph{(v)}, as shown in the next lemma, the proof of which combines several techniques already employed in \cite{DS94} and \cite{LS}.
 Recall that $\mathcal{C}=\left(\{G_T(H):H\in\A\}-L^0_+\right)\cap L^{\infty}$, according to the notation introduced at the end of Section \ref{S2}.

 \begin{Lem} The NFLVR condition and the NAA condition are equivalent. \end{Lem} \begin{proof} Suppose that NFLVR fails to hold.
 Then, as in Proposition 3.6 of \cite{DS94}, there exists either an arbitrage opportunity or a cheap thrill.
 Clearly, if there exists an arbitrage opportunity then there also exists an approximate arbitrage.
 We now show that the existence of a cheap thrill yields an approximate arbitrage, thus proving that NAA implies NFLVR.
 Due to Lemma \ref{A1-UPBR-CT} together with Theorem \ref{NUPBR}, the existence of a cheap thrill is equivalent to $0<P(\hatK_T=\infty)=:\delta$.
-For a fixed $K>1+\delta$ and for every $n\in\N$, define the stopping times
+For a fixed $\kappa>1+\delta$ and for every $n\in\N$, define the stopping times

 where $\hatZ$ is as in Proposition \ref{weakdfl}.
 For every $n\in\N$, define $Y^n:=\hatZ^{\sigma_n}/\hatZ^{\varrho_n}$ and $H^n:=\ind_{\lsi\sigma_n,\varrho_n\rsi}(\hatZ/\hatZ_{\sigma_n})^{-1}\lambda$.
 It\^o's formula implies then the following, for all $t\in[0,T]$: